-Project Description: Capital funding allocation for 2007 will enable the District to coordinate, administer and fund a major regional sewer improvement benefiting Spencerport, Greece and Ogden while allowing the NWQPWD and the GCOSD to more effectively maximize flow distribution and capacities.
-Benefiting municipalities will pay major portion of debt obligation through contractual assignment with District.
-This project also includes rebuilding the existing centrifuge and installation of a second centrifuge at the treatment plant, upgrades to the Western Extension Screw Lifts at the Buttonwood Pump Station, enhancements to the appurtenant communication and data transmission systems, and general improvements to the treatment plant, interceptor system and various pump stations throughout the system.
+Project Description: Capital funding allocations for 2007 will enable the District to partner on a major regional sewer improvement benefiting Spencerport, and the NWQ and GCO Sewer Districts, allowing for a more effective distribution of flows and maximization of conveyance capacities.
+This project will also include installation of an auxiliary centrifuge, enhancements to the appurtenant communication and data transmission systems, and other general improvements to the treatment plant, interceptor system and various pump stations as may be necessary.